HoldenLy1234/cse15l-lab-reports/labreport1.md

 ![picture](https://i.imgur.com/FAKathb.png).

 After this, you can figure out your course specific account for CSE15L using [this link](https://sdacs.ucsd.edu/~icc/index.php).
-After that, you can open up your terminal in VS Code, and connect to the server using the command '''ssh cs15lwi22(your ID)@ieng6@ucsd.edu.'''
+After that, you can open up your terminal in VS Code, and connect to the server using the command "ssh cs15lwi22(your ID)@ieng6@ucsd.edu."

 ## Step #3 (Trying some commands)